 Several voltages come off the high-density connectors for use as reference voltages.
 While the intent of these voltages is strictly as a reference level, some of the supplies may be connected on custom baseboards to supply low-current devices.
-In the table below the recommended maximum current is stated for each reference voltage.
+Table 6.1 provides the recommended maximum current for each reference voltage.